Yanqun Wu

 Yanqun’s technique is masterful: short, energetic strokes create movement, while the warm-cool color contrasts heighten vitality.
 The parrots—symbols of freedom and tropical exuberance—appear both wild and slightly displaced amid subtle architectural fragments, evoking a gentle tension between nature and modernity.
 This aligns with Wu’s broader practice in floral and avian themes, where serenity meets emotional intensity.

-The quality is excellent.
 Compositionally balanced and technically assured, the paintings reward close viewing: the impasto rewards light play, the color harmony feels joyful yet refined.
 Minor density in the backgrounds slightly crowds the birds, yet this only amplifies their luminous presence.
 Overall, these are accomplished, emotionally resonant works that demonstrate Yanqun’s ability to transform a familiar subject into something fresh, poetic, and contemporary.

 Yanqun Wu